-The Global Scholars Symposium (GSS) will be held at Cambridge University on 25-28 May 2017.
+The next Global Scholars Symposium (GSS) will be held at Cambridge University in May 2019.
 The annual student-run symposium aims to generate dialogue between prominent world leaders and emerging scholars.
 It is an opportunity for postgraduate students pursuing degrees in the United Kingdom – including Churchill, Chevening, Clarendon, Commonwealth, Gates, Fulbright, Marshall, Rhodes, and Weidenfeld scholars – to learn from current world leaders about how to meet the great challenges of global society.

 GSS provides opportunities for delegates and speakers to engage in discussions on global issues, present and future, and reflect on the role of leadership in addressing them.
 We hope that the stimulating programme of talks, workshops and networking activities will serve as a stepping stone for such reflections to flourish across institutions, scholarships, and disciplines.